FuelLabs/publish-crates/README.md

 # Publish Rust crates using GitHub Actions

+This is a fork of the https://github.com/katyo/publish-crates.
+In the past, some of the releases were broken, and for stability, we decided to create a fork to avoid unexpected changes/breaks.

 The action is using [`cargo metadata`](https://doc.rust-lang.org/cargo/commands/cargo-metadata.html) with format version `1` to collect the information about crates and workspace.